Site icon Best Excel Tutorial

 Converting a JPG image into an Excel spreadsheet can be incredibly useful, especially when dealing with scanned documents or images containing tables and data.

-Optical Character Recognition (OCR) technology allows you to extract text and numerical information from images and transfer it into an editable Excel format.
+Optical Character Recognition (OCR) technology bridges the gap between physical documents and digital spreadsheets.
+It lets you extract text and numbers from images like scanned documents and photos containing tables, converting them into editable Excel files.

 Step 1: Choose an OCR Tool or Service